vidbina/vidbina.github.io/_drafts/2017-12-09-arduino-on-nixos.markdown

 to upload the prior generated binary to the board.

-:explosion: In case you run into the
+:boom: In case you run into the

 ```
 avrdude: ser_recv(): programmer is not responding